-Let’s be honest, Angelenos have those days when they question their decision to live in this busy city.
+Let’s be honest, every Angeleno has at least one day when they question their decision to live in this busy city.
 But with its electrifying nightlife, incredible outdoor landscapes to explore, and, of course, the incredible art and culture scene, we happily part with a healthy slice of our earnings to see another month here.
-So it makes sense that if any of these things in the city are free, you absolutely should take advantage of them.
+So it makes sense that if there is anything you can do in this town for free, you absolutely should take advantage of it.
 This brings us to all the best museums and galleries in L.A. that you can get into for free and how.

 1. The Broad

 This spectacular building is home to 2,000 works of art that form part of the Broad collection, which is considered one of the best postwar and contemporary art collections in the world.
 You get to see works from popular artists like Jeff Koons, Barbara Kruger and Takashi Murkami.
 In fact, Murkami’s solo exhibition features 18 works created throughout his career.
 General entry is completely free (except on Mondays when the museum is closed), but you’ll need to make a reservation first.

 Located at Exposition Park, the CAAM mission is to research, collect, preserve, and interpret for public enrichment the history, art and culture of African Americans with an emphasis on California and the western United States.
 CAAM is open daily from 10:00 a.m. to 5:00 p.m., and while the permanent exhibition and galleries are free, you’ll be required to make a timed reservation before you go.